crasshacker/STak/docs/UserGuide.md

 the hub.
 TakHub is a console application; it has no user interface, browser-based or otherwise.
 In order to modify the way it runs, you must modify a configuration file.

-### Limitations

-* TakHub does not support secure connections using HTTPS; only HTTP is supported.

-  When creating accounts, users should not reuse any password they use in any of their "real" accounts.
-Credentials will be sent to the server in plain text, and could be seen by a malicious actor while in transit.
+Note: When creating accounts, users should not reuse any password they use in any of their "real" accounts.
+Unless the option to encrypt communications is selected when registering a new account or logging into TakHub, credentials will be sent to the server in plain text and could be seen by a malicious actor while in transit.

 ### Configuration